hmchen47/DataScience/ML/MLNN-Hinton/10-CombineDropout.md

     + evaluate $p(W|D)$ at each grid-point
     + each parameter only allow a few alternative values
     + taking the cross-product of all these values for all the parameters
-    + evaluate at each point how well the mode predict the data as if supervised learning hwo well the model predicts the targets
+    + evaluate at each point how well the model predict the data as if supervised learning hwo well the model predicts the targets
     + the posterior probability of that group point
       + the product of how well it predicts the data and how likely it is under the prior
       + then with the whole thing normalized